E3SM-Project/CMDV-testing/documentation/prototype/README.txt

 of the HTML page.
 The intent is that this HTML file would be the outward-looking HTML file for documenting the verification test.

-Currently, references are placed in the file ref.bib and are formatted according to AJCC.csl, the Citation Style Language file for the American Journal of Climate Change.
-Both of these filenames are supposed to be configurable, but this has not been tested yet.
+By default, references are placed in the file ref.bib and are formatted according to AJCC.csl, the Citation Style Language file for the American Journal of Climate Change.
+Both of these filenames are configurable, as is the title of the references section:

+    $ ./converter.py --help
+    usage: converter.py [-h] [-v] [-q] [--csl CSL] [--bib BIB] [--header HEADER] FILE [FILE ...]

+    Convert a Jupyter notebook to HTML, including the processing of citations

+    positional arguments:
+      FILE             Jupyter notebook filename to be processed

+    optional arguments:
+      -h, --help       show this help message and exit -v, --verbose    provide verbose output (default: False) -q, --quiet      set verbose to False (default: False) --csl CSL        specify the Citation Style Language file (default:
+                       AJCC.csl)
+      --bib BIB        specify the BibTeX bibliography database (default: ref.bib) --header HEADER  provide the title of the bibliography section (default:
+                       References)

+If you want to search for a new Citation Style Language file, start at http://citationstyles.org/styles/, which points to many resources, including the Zotero Style Repository at http://zotero.org/styles.